Pujya Swami Tapovan Maharaj

 Sushmaji has been actively involved as sevak with the Chinmaya Mission Ann Arbor for over

 twenty years.
-She did her Vedanta course in 2011 at Piercy CA held by Swami Bodhatmananda,
+She did her Vedanta course in 2011 at Piercy CA held by Swami Bodhatmanandaji,

-Swami Ishwarananda and Sharada Kumar.
+Swami Ishwaranandaji and Sharada Kumarji.
 She took early retirement from her Engineering

 profession to focus more on her spiritual studies and had been serving the mission full time ever since.
 She has